StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 2. Open the `/etc/elasticsearch/jvm.options.d/jvm.options` file using a text editor.

-3. In the `jvm.options` file, set the Java Virtual Machine (JVM) options.
+3. In the `jvm.options` file, set the Java virtual machine (JVM) options.

     The JVM is what runs Elasticsearch.
 The JVM options control how much memory Elasticsearch can use, how it manages that memory, and other performance-related settings.